 Meth, also called crystal meth, speed, or ice, is a white, crystalline powder with a bitter taste.
 People use the drug a few different ways, either smoking it, snorting it, or by injecting it intravenously.
 It’s a potent drug to begin with but injecting meth leads to an incredibly powerful and addictive high.

 Effects of Methamphetamine

 The side effects of meth depend on the amount a person uses, how long they use it for, and the way they ingest it.
-The drug leads to a massive surge of euphoria, energy, activity, alertness, and talkativity.
+The drug leads to a massive surge of euphoria, energy, activity, alertness, and talkativeness.
 Users commonly binge on the drug, meaning they use it repeatedly until their body finally crashes.
-A meth binge last anywhere from hours to a few days at a time.
+A meth binge lasts anywhere from hours to a few days at a time.

 Methamphetamine leads to a number of different health problems over time, both physically and psychologically.
 One of the most alarming side effects is meth psychosis.
-Users in a state of psychosis experience severe hallucinations and paranoid delusions: they see and hear things that aren’t actually there and believe things that aren’t true.
+Users in a state of psychosis experienced severe hallucinations and paranoid delusions: they see and hear things that aren’t actually there and believe things that aren’t true.